AmariahAK/wisdom-drop/README.md

 # Discipline / Silent Power Wisdom of the Day (November 25 2025)
 > “Build so quietly that even doubt has to check if you already won.”
 > — Pilgrim Gedanken

+# Discipline / Self-Growth Wisdom of the Day (November 26 2025)
+> “Progress isn’t loud.
+It’s the quiet decision you repeat even when nobody’s clapping.”
+> — Ari Kamau